Through the Blue

 The old waterfront of Thessaloniki

 Clearly, I am at odds with locals who fondly refer to it as Greece’s “Bride of the North”, and have yet to appreciate the city’s more-than-skin-deep allure.
 Once the Byzantine Empire’s second largest city, Thessaloniki’s cultural offering is formidable.
 Peppered throughout drab apartment blocks are 15 UNESCO Heritage Sites from the Early Christian and Byzantine era, most built after the Great Fire of 1917 that razed through the historic center.
-A regional seaport for more than 2,000 years, a medley of influences (Byzantine, Ottoman, Sephardic Jewish, and Balkan) have cooked up a vibrant food scene.
-Pockets of exciting food stops litter the backstreets of the recently christened “UNESCO Creative City of Gastronomy”.
+A regional seaport for more than 2,000 years, a medley of influences (Byzantine, 482 years of Ottoman rule, Sephardic Jewish, and Balkan) have cooked up a vibrant food scene.
+Exciting food stops litter the backstreets of the recently christened “UNESCO Creative City of Gastronomy”.
 With a thriving community of artists and designers, and charisma amplified by the raw energy of 200,000 university students, our local friends (who have lived in the US) are adamant – Thessaloniki trumps New York.

 Inside the Rotunda of Thessaloniki